Harsh Mariwala

-He is also the founder of Kaya Limited, which runs a chain of skin care clinics across India and the Middle East; Ascent Foundation, a peer-learning entrepreneurial platform; Marico Innovation Foundation, that works towards nurturing innovations in India; Mariwala Health Initiative, that supports mental health causes; and Sharp Ventures, which serves as his family office.
+He is also the founder of Kaya Limited, which runs a chain of skin care clinics across India and the Middle East; ASCENT Foundation a non-profit peer to peer learning entrepreneurial platform to exchange insights, experiences and ideas in a confidential environment.; Marico Innovation Foundation, that works towards nurturing innovations in India; Mariwala Health Initiative, that supports mental health causes; and Sharp Ventures, which serves as his family office.

 As of 2021, Mariwala has been ranked by Forbes as the 55th wealthiest Indian, with an estimated net worth of approximately $2.8 billion.

+As per Forbes list of India’s 100 richest tycoons, dated OCTOBER 09, 2024, Harsh Mariwala & family are ranked 43rd with a net worth of $6.9 Billion.

 Family and early life

 Mariwala's grandfather, Vallabhdas Vasanji migrated to Mumbai (then Bombay) from Kutch in 1862.
 Vasanji became known as "Mariwala" as he was dealing in pepper, which is known as mari in Gujarati.
 Mariwala's father Charandas founded Bombay Oil Industries Limited in 1948 along with three of his brothers which manufactured and traded in spices, oils and chemicals.

 Mariwala was brought up in South Mumbai educated at Sydenham College in Mumbai and joined the family enterprise in 1971.
 He started the consumer products business of the company in 1975 and took its two major brands, Parachute coconut oil and Saffola refined oil to the next level.
 Innovations such as smaller packaging and use of plastic bottles in place of metal tins along with focus on advertising, marketing, human resources, and distribution helped establish the two brands as market leaders in their respective categories.